-Bring Fun and New Skills to Disadvantaged Children and Special Needs Individuals!
+Bring Fun, Support, and New Skills to Disadvantaged Children!

 Colombia is a fascinatingly diverse country filled with incredibly welcoming people and stunning landscapes, which is rapidly growing more developed.
-However, there is still great scope for social improvement in many areas, particularly in the provision of care for special needs individuals, as well as stimulating after-school activities for children.
+However, there is still great scope for social improvement in many areas, particularly in the provision of stimulating after-school activities for children.
 We need YOUR help to provide these things so that the new generation of Colombia can reach the heights they aspire to.

 € 499,00 – 2 weeks (min.)

 CHANGE THE LIVES OF DISADVANTAGED CHILDREN IN BEAUTIFUL RURAL COLOMBIA!

 - Accommodation and three meals a day (Mon-Fri; one meal on a Saturday and none on a Sunday).

 - Pre-arrival welcome pack.

 - Welcome Dinner.